 - Follow your school or centre’s Allergy and Anaphylaxis Policy.

-- At least one person is on-site when the program is running who has completed a Food Safety and Nutrition Training for student nutrition programs within the last 2 years.
+- At least one person is on-site when the program is running who has completed a Food Safety and Nutrition Training for Student Nutrition Programs.

 - Offer a pleasant eating environment, where children and youth are encouraged to listen to their hunger and fullness cues.